kumarsachinguri/kumarsachinguri/README.md

   Here are some glimpse of what i'm working on:

 - 🔭 I’m currently working on ...
 Angular, .net Core, TypeScript, C#, MSSQL
 - 🌱 I’m currently learning ...
-Rust, Go, Docker, Kubernetes, CI/CD, Jenkins
+React, Next.js, Rust, Docker, Kubernetes, CI/CD, Jenkins
 - 👯 I’m looking to collaborate on ...
-Angular, React, TypeScript, Rust, Go
+Next.js, Rust, Docker
 - 💬 Ask me about ...
 Development, Personal Growth, Life of a Software Engineer, IT/Tech
 - 📫 How to reach me: ...
-Gmail: kumarsachinguri, Linkedin: in/sachin-guri
+Twitter: @kumarsachinguri, Gmail: kumarsachinguri
 - 😄 Pronouns: ... he/him
 <!--
 - 🔭 I’m currently working on ...